 I have cultivated deep expertise at the intersection of human performance and the mechanics of growing businesses.
-Through my work, I've discovered how conventional thinking is the most formidable barrier to accelerated growth and vitality.
-I've also observed how ambition and the willingness to take personal responsibility can lead to self-doubt, attempts to control circumstances, and strained relationships.
+Through my work, I've discovered how conventional thinking is the most formidable barrier to accelerated growth and transformation.
+I've also observed how a leader's ambition and willingness to take personal responsibility can lead to self-doubt, attempts to control circumstances, and strained relationships.

 To transition from good to extraordinary, one must learn the distinctions to operate at a higher level of thinking.